 Best Growing Conditions for Parlor Palms

 Choose a spot in your home that receives bright, indirect light to display your parlor palm.
-These plants can also tolerate dimmer, shadier spaces, but they prefer brighter light when possible.
+Indoor palms can also tolerate dimmer, shadier spaces, but they prefer brighter light when possible.
 While their native habitat is warm and humid, palms adapt well to typical indoor temperatures but prefer to be kept between 70-80℉ and no lower than 50℉.
 Since they prefer humidity over dry conditions, a parlor palm is a great option to add a lush look to a bathroom with a north- or east-facing window.
 A drafty or very dry space will affect your palm’s growth.

 Parlor palms don't need to be pruned—in fact, pruning could damage your plant.
 Only cut back leaves that have died naturally.

-How to Propagate Your Parlor Palm
+How to Propagate Parlor Palms

-Growing parlor palm from seed is typically only done by commercial growers.
-The seeds have a very low germination rate and need very specific conditions—lots of humidity, high soil temperatures—to sprout successfully.
+Propagating parlor palms from seed is typically only done by commercial growers.
+The seeds have a very low germination rate and need very specific conditions—lots of humidity and high soil temperatures—to sprout successfully.
 You may have the best results by simply buying a second parlor palm.
 If you do want to try it at home, division—while not foolproof—is a simpler option for turning one parlor palm into two.

-This involves propagating your palm by dividing one of the clumps of stems in your existing plant, you may see some die-back of foliage on both the new and mother plant, which can be cut away from the healthy leaves.
+This involves propagating your palm by dividing one of the clumps of stems in your existing plant, though you may see some die-back of foliage on both the new plant and the mother plant, which can be cut away from the healthy leaves.
 Here's how:

 Step 1: Start with a parlor palm that has several healthy stems growing in its container.

-Step 1: Choose a pot that’s an appropriate size to hold a single stem from the mother plant.
+Choose a pot that’s an appropriate size to hold a single stem from the mother plant with good drainage.
 Fill it with a soilless mix of equal parts peat moss and either vermiculite or perlite.

 Step 2: Gently remove the mother plant from its container.
 Loosen the soil around the root ball to expose its bare roots.